abhishek-archlinux/AnimeWatch/README.md

 (Ubuntu or Debian based distro users can also go to Release section or PAckage directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb' )

-(If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/)
+(If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/)

 #Normal Mode
 ![AnimeWatch](/Images/Video.png)